openeemeter/eemeter/CONTRIBUTING.md

 * Contributions are reviewed by a maintainer before acceptance.
 To facilitate review, please make a [pull request](https://github.com/opendsm/opendsm/pulls/new) and provide a description and follow the checklist in the pull request template.
-  Contributions without passing tests or with incomplete checklists will not be accepted.
-Tests will be automatically run using Travis CI after a pull request is created.
+  Tests will be automatically run using GitHub Actions after a pull request is created.
-* Prefix new feature branches with `feature/` and bug fix branches with `fix` and make pull requests directly against `master`.
+* Prefix new feature branches with `feature/` and bug fix branches with `fix/` and make pull requests directly against `master`.
 * Contributions that add new required dependencies to the library will be given a more thorough review to ensure that those dependency additions